 - Le Violon d’Ingres – 135 rue Saint-Dominique, Paris 7

-During the 19th century, M. Lasne, a pastry chef installed near the Stock Exchange of Paris, modernized the old recipe with the idea to offer his customers – mostly finance men or “financiers” in French – quick bites that could be eaten without dirtying the hands.
+During the 19th century, M. Lasne, a pastry chef installed near the Stock Exchange of Paris, took this old recipe and modernized it with the idea to offer his customers – mostly finance men or ‘financiers’ in French – quick bites to eat without dirtying the hands.

 And voilà, that’s how the financiers were born!
 It is also in reference to this profession that the financiers have the form of gold ingots.
-Needless to say, these small Paris cakes became the trend around the Stock Exchange!
+Needless to say, these small Parisian pastries became the trend around the Stock Exchange.

 - Hugo & Victor – 40 Boulevard Raspail, Paris 7